Anglo-Chinese Junior College: Choir

-The ACJC Choir is the four-time winner of the Singapore Youth Festival Choir of the Year award (1997, 1995, 1993, 1989) and holder of the Best Junior College Choir title (2003, 2001, 1997, 1995).
-In 2005 the choir was awarded the Gold with Honours award in the Singapore Youth Festival, giving a near-monopoly of the nation's highest choral awards from 1989 to 2005.
-The Choir achieved the Gold award at the 2007 SYF Central Judging and the Gold with Honours awards at the 2009 and 2011 SYF Judging.
+The ACJC Choir is the four-time winner of the Singapore Youth Festival Choir of the Year award (1989, 1993, 1995, 1997) and double holder of the Best Junior College Choir title (2001, 2003).
+In 2005 the choir was awarded the Gold with Honours award in the Singapore Youth Festival.
+The Choir also achieved the Gold award at the 2007 SYF Central Judging and the Gold with Honours awards at the 2009 and 2011 SYF Judging.

 The Choir participates in overseas competitions and tours.
-It first gained international exposure on a choral tour to Japan in 1989.
-Since then it has toured South Korea (1990) and the United States (1993), where it performed at the headquarters of the United Nations and the White House.
+Its first tour was to Japan in 1989.
+Since then it has toured South Korea (1990) and the United States (1993), where it performed at the headquarters of the United Nations and Carnegie Hall.
 The Choir was invited by the International Federation for Choral Music to perform at the 4th World Symposium on Choral Music in Sydney, Australia in 1996.
-It remains the only Singaporean choir to have been invited to the event.

 Since 1997 the Choir has won international competitions in Sweden, Finland, the Netherlands, the Czech Republic, and Slovakia.
 In 2006 the ACJC Choir competed at the Llangollen International Eisteddfod in Wales and came second in the Youth Category and first in the Mixed Category.

 In June 2008 the ACJC Choir emerged as the only choir with three Gold medals at the 3rd Festa Choralis International Choir Competition in Bratislava, Slovakia.
 The only Asian choir at the competition, it competed alongside choirs from Poland, Great Britain, the Czech Republic, Russia and Slovakia in the Mixed Choir (Adult), Youth Choir (up to 19 years old) and Folk Song Categories.
 In all three categories, the ACJC Choir won gold medals with top marks and was the only choir in the competition to whom the adjudicators awarded a perfect score of 100 points.

 The Choir organises the annual concert An Evening With Friends, and performs regularly at community and ministerial events.